PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 3. Type ```where``` git if using Windows Command Prompt or ```whereis git``` if using Mac Terminal.

-**Windows Users Troubleshooting:** If you see the error “git is not recognized as an internal or external command, operable program or batch file”
+### Windows Users Troubleshooting:
-Follow these steps from [Stack Overflow](https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command):
+* If you see the error “git is not recognized as an internal or external command, operable program or batch file”, follow these steps from [Stack Overflow](https://stackoverflow.com/questions/4492979/git-is-not-recognized-as-an-internal-or-external-command):

-### Modifying PATH on Windows 10:
+#### Modifying PATH on Windows 10:
 * In the Start Menu or taskbar search, search for "environment variable".
 * Select "Edit the system environment variables".
 * Click the "Environment Variables" button at the bottom.
 * Double-click the "Path" entry under "System variables".
 * With the "New" button in the PATH editor, add ```C:\Program Files\Git\bin\``` and ```C:\Program Files\Git\cmd\``` to the end of the list.
 * Close and re-open the console.
-### Modifying PATH on Windows 7:
+#### Modifying PATH on Windows 7:
 * Right-click "Computer" on the Desktop or Start Menu.
 * Select "Properties".
 * Click the "Environment Variables" button at the bottom.